Trudeau meets with allies at NATO summit to discuss Russia’s invasion of Ukraine - National | Globalnews.ca

+- NATO allies are expected to approve sending troops to four eastern European countries to boost the alliance’s military presence in the region.

+- Canada and its allies are expected to unveil later Thursday a new round of economic sanctions against the allies of Russian President Vladimir Putin.

-Prime Minister Justin Trudeau is scheduled to meet with his fellow NATO leaders today at a special summit aimed at finding a path to end the fighting in Ukraine.
+Prime Minister Justin Trudeau is meeting with his fellow NATO leaders Thursday at a special summit aimed at finding a path to end the fighting in Ukraine.

 Trudeau briefly spoke to the media before the start of the summit where he insisted that NATO was not just a geographical alliance, but a “group of countries who stand together because we believe in democracy, in the rule of law, in the defence of human rights and the values that underpin all of our societies.”